Allegheny Regional Asset District

 Regional Assets

-RAD funding supports over 100 organizations that enhance our region's vitality and livability.
+RAD funding supports more than 100 organizations that enhance our region's vitality and livability.
 We call them our Regional Assets.
 From library books to leopard cubs, and ballet barres to baseball games, RAD has something for everyone!

 See All Assets